 - Enjoy amazing cocktails and a fantastic outdoor patio at the Baroness Bar.

-It’s where you will find remaining sections of the original Moorish city wall as well as modern commercial buildings, trendy shops, and hip restaurants.
+Just north of the city centre, the Macarena neighborhood is one of the coolest barrios in Seville.
+This area of the city manages to seamlessly blend the old and the new.
+It’s where you will find the remaining sections of the original Moorish city wall as well as modern commercial buildings, trendy shops, and hip restaurants.

 Within Macarena, you’ll find the small barrio of La Alameda.
 It is one of the most up-and-coming areas of the city and is a hit with hipsters, trendsetters, and Seville’s most fashionable citizens.